What is Mindfulness?

 Managing Daily Stresses: A Mindful Approach to Work

 Everyone experiences stressful days at work, but how we respond to stress makes a significant difference in work performance, the quality of our interactions, and how we feel both physically and mentally.
-In this program, participants are taught to recognize the early signs of stress as well as the sources of stress.
+In this free program, participants are taught to recognize the early signs of stress as well as the sources of stress.
 In addition, they will learn how regular mindfulness practice can enable them to respond to stressful situations in a calm, clear, and thoughtful manner.
 Audience: All, Pre-Requisite: None, Length: 90 minutes.
 Click here for dates, times, location and a link to register for the course.

 Mindful Communication: Speaking and Listening with Awareness